RetroDECK/ES-DE/THEMES-DEV.md

 ### Views, their elements, and themeable properties

 #### system

 * `helpsystem name="help"` - ALL
     - The help system style for this view.
-* `carousel name="systemcarousel"` -ALL
+* `carousel name="systemcarousel"` - ALL
     - The system logo carousel
 * `image name="logo"` - PATH | COLOR
     - A logo image, to be displayed in the system logo carousel.
+* `image name="logoPlaceholderImage"` - ALL
+    - A logo image, to be displayed system name in the system logo carousel when no logo is available.
+Set the position to `0.5 0.5` to center the image.
+* `text name="logoPlaceholderText"` - ALL
+    - Logo text, to be displayed system name in the system logo carousel when no logo is available.
+The logo text is displayed on top of `logoPlaceholderImage`.
+Set the position to `0.5 0.5` to center the text.
 * `text name="logoText"` - FONT_PATH | COLOR | FORCE_UPPERCASE | LINE_SPACING | TEXT
-    - A logo text, to be displayed system name in the system logo carousel when no logo is available.
+    - **Deprecated:** A logo text, to be displayed system name in the system logo carousel when no logo is available.
+      Ignored when `logoPlaceholderImage` or `logoPlaceholderText` are set.
 * `text name="systemInfo"` - ALL
     - Displays details of the system currently selected in the carousel.
 * You can use extra elements (elements with `extra="true"`) to add your own backgrounds, etc. They will be displayed behind the carousel, and scroll relative to the carousel.

 #### basic